Did you know that 2 billion disposable razors are thrown away every year?

 One of the reasons that many women avoid safety razors is simply that they don’t know how to use them!
 That one blade is mighty sharp, but the clue is in the name.
 Safety razors are indeed safe, but they might take a bit of getting used to.

 No worries, though!
 You already got used to disposables, once upon a time, and you are much smarter and more dexterous now.
 The big thing to remember is that, because the blade is so much sharper than those dull disposables, you don’t need to apply pressure to the razor.

 The vast majority of initial injuries with safety razors are because you just forget you’re using a different tool.
 Give yourself some time to get used to your new razor - no shaving in a hurry because you hit snooze a few too many times!

-You’ll definitely want to use soap, lather or cream of some sort - no dry shaving here!
+You’ll definitely want to use a shaving soap bar, lather or cream of some sort - no dry shaving here!
 Once you’ve gotten yourself all bubbly, start shaving.

 You’ll want to position your razor at an angle, about 20 to 30 degrees - and you might find this awkward at first, as the go-to with disposables is flat against the skin.

 You will get used to it, we promise - you’ll be an expert in no time!

 So!
 We’re sure you have some more questions, so let’s get started answering them.